-This gorgeous greenhouse was built very inexpensively using old glass windows and doors and wood pallets.
-This is great inspiration for a project anyone can do on a budget, with a little time and skill.
+This gorgeous greenhouse was built very inexpensively by Andy Colley of The Green Lever.
+Andy and his wife used old glass windows and doors and wood pallets to keep costs down.
+This is the perfect inspiration for a DIY greenhouse on a budget that anyone can build with a little time and skill.

-The couple uses the greenhouse to extend their growing season on vegetables, overwinter annuals, grow food items that their climate wouldn’t otherwise support, as a shelter for their chickens and quail, and as their own little cold climate tropical paradise.
+The couple uses the greenhouse to extend their vegetable growing season, overwinter annuals, grow food items that their climate won’t otherwise support, as a shelter for their chickens and quail, and as their own little cold climate tropical paradise.

 See the video below for more details on this amazing greenhouse, or read more about it on the couple’s blog – The Green Lever – where they also discuss other projects they have done using repurposed pallets and windows.